malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 ## 🐳 Docker

 This will build an image of our project and run it in a container.
 In the container you will have all the dependencies, data and code needed to run the project.

-### Build and Run #1
+We have three different dockerfiles:
+- conda_setup: debugging purposes, sets the environement and waits for user to run it in interactive mode
+- train_model: downloads dependencies, trains model and send it to Weight and Biases (wandb)
+- deploy_model: downloads dependencies and the model from wandb and waits for user input to make predictions

+The following steps to build and run are written for train_model only, but it can be easily changed for any dockerfile.

-Build the container locally after downloading the repository.
-The WANDB_API_KEY is necessary only for train_model dockerfile.
+### Build the container locally after downloading the repository.
 ```
 git clone https://github.com/malek-luky/Automatic-Wheel-Assembly-Detection.git
 cd Automatic-Wheel-Assembly-Detection
-docker build -f dockerfiles/<train_model/conda_setup/deploy_model>.dockerfile . -t trainer:latest
+docker build -f dockerfiles/train_model.dockerfile . -t trainer:latest
 docker run --name trainer -e WANDB_API_KEY=<WANDB_API_KEY> trainer:latest
 ```

-### Build and Run #2

-Pulls the docker image from GCP Artifact Registry, no need to clone the repo.
-The WANDB_API_KEY is necessary only for docker_train_online
+### Pulls the docker image from GCP Artifact Registry
 ```
-make docker_<conda/train/deplot>_online
+make docker_train_online
 docker run --name trainer -e WANDB_API_KEY=<WANDB_API_KEY> trainer:latest
 ```

 ## 💻 Google Cloud Computing

-### Create VM Machine
+### Create VM Machine in GCP

 1. Open [Compute Engine](https://console.cloud.google.com/compute/instances?project=wheel-assembly-detection)
 2. Create a name